Cisco Talos

-Cisco Talos, or Cisco Talos Intelligence Group, is a cybersecurity technology and information security company based in Fulton, Maryland.
-It is a part of Cisco Systems Inc. Talos' threat intelligence powers Cisco Secure products and services, including malware detection and prevention systems.
-Talos provides Cisco customers and internet users with customizable defensive technologies and techniques through several of their own open-source products, including the Snort intrusion prevention system and ClamAV anti-virus engine.
+Cisco Talos (Talos), or Cisco Talos Threat Intelligence Group, is a cybersecurity threat intelligence team that operates as part of Cisco Systems, Inc., and is based in Fulton, Maryland.
+Talos provides threat intelligence that supports Cisco Security products and services, such as malware detection, DNS security, and email filtering.
+The group partners with industry and government entities to prevent cybersecurity threats.
+The group also maintains several open-source security tools, including the Snort intrusion prevention system and the ClamAV antivirus engine.

-The company is known for its involvement in several high-profile cybersecurity investigations, including the VPNFilter wireless router malware attack in 2018 and the widespread CCleaner supply chain attack In 2017.
+The company is known for its involvement in several high-profile cybersecurity investigations.